tsinghua-TEEP/CFD2021-G4-Projects/README.md

 ## Configuration

-The project is mainly written in [Julia](https://julialang.org), although FORTRAN, C/C++, Python, Wolfram, MATLAB are also marginally used.
+The project is mainly written in [Julia](https://julialang.org), albeit FORTRAN, C/C++, Python, Wolfram, MATLAB may also marginally used.
 As CFD is a mature community we utilized various robust tools built by the community, which require user/contributors to do some preparation before setting the project up.

 ### Prerequisites